 Just north of Mount Vernon on the George Washington Memorial Parkway, Fort Hunt was built in the late 1890s to protect Washington, DC.
 During World War II, however, it was the site of a covert mission to extract secrets from German POWs, including Wernher von Braun, spy Reinhard Gehlen, U-boat commander Werner Henke, and the inventor of infrared detection, Heinz Schlicke.
 The site was code-named “PO Box 1142” and you’ll find the prison ruins and a marker at Fort Hunt Park.
 While there, check out the horse stables for the mounted Park Police.

 2020 marks the 100th anniversary of the ratification of the 19th Amendment—the women’s right to vote.
 The Lucy Burns Museum at the Workhouse Arts Center tells of the struggle to secure that right, including the infamous “Night of Terror” when 33 suffragists who were arrested for picketing outside the White House endured a night of brutality at the hands of their jailors.
 Explore the museum, but stay to wander the rest of the Workhouse Arts Center campus, which in and of itself, brings on the quirk—it is an arts community housed in a former prison.

 For Civil War buffs, one unique and different way to tour the region is to seek out all our Civil War Trails markers.
 There are more than 30 across the county telling the story of our precarious place on the dividing line between north and south.

 You're also able to take an autonomous shuttle between the Dunn Loring Metro station and the Mosaic District—if you have the adventurous spirit it takes to trust a driverless vehicle on Gallows Road, that is.

 This may be less quirky and just very cool, but Bowlero is a unique bowling/pool/arcade experience in Annandale.
 It features a cool mid-century lounge vibe, glowing black-lit bowling lanes, and fancy cocktails.
-(Tip: There's one in Centreville, too!)
+(Tip: There's one in Centreville and Tysons, too!)